 Photo: Kai Mengal

-The two top long-distance paths in the Dolomites, which we’d argue is Europe’s most spectacular mountain range, are so good that we can’t chose between them.
+Alta Via 1 and 2, the two top long-distance paths in the Dolomites, which we’d argue is Europe’s most spectacular mountain range, are so good that we can’t chose between them.
 The Alta Via 1 is 75 miles and takes about 10 days to complete.
 It cuts through the eastern end of the Dolomites and is also known as the Dolomite High Route 1.
 Starting in Pragser Wildsee, near Toblach, it winds its way south to Belluno.
 At both ends you will find public transport to ferry you in and out of the area.

 It’s best to attempt the route in between July and September as the route should be free of snow at this time.
 In winter, it’s an entirely different kettle of fish.
 The track is reasonably straightforward to navigate thanks to regular signs in the form of blue triangles with the number one inside it.